jianguda/mrncs/README.md

 MRR: the mean reciprocal rank (MRR) score (the higher the better)

 CNN is almost always the worst when it is over single languages, but performs not too badly over multi-languages.
 In contrast, RNN performs well when it is over single languages, but performs badly over multi-languages.
-The performance of NBOW is stable and ideal for both two cases.
+The performance of NBoW is stable and ideal for both two cases.
 BERT should be very promising as well.

-**NDCG score (train over single language and predict over that language)**
+**NDCG score (train and predict over one language)**

 |   Model   |  Go   | Java  |  JS   |  PHP  |  Python   | Ruby  |  Ma-Avg.  |
 | :-------: | :---: | :---: | :---: | :---: | :-------: | :---: | :-------: |